imjoy-team/ImJoy/docs/api.md

 **Arguments**

 * **progress**: Float or Integer.
 Progress in percentage.
-Allowed range from 0 to 100 for Integer, or 0 to 1 for float.
+Allowed range from 0 to 100 for integer, or 0 to 1 for float.

 **Examples**
 ``` javascript